ibm-cloud-docs/transit-gateway/editing-connection.md

 ```
 {: pre}

-## Editing a connection using the API
+## Editing a connection with the API
 {: #editing-connections-api}
 {: api}

-You can update the name of a connection for a transit gateway using the API.
+You can update the name of a connection for a transit gateway with the API.

 ### Request
 {: #editing-connections-api-request}